castorini/anserini/README.md

 done
 ```

-Substitute the appropriate binding for `$MODEL` from the table below.
+Substitute the appropriate `$MODEL` from the table below.

 | Key                      | `$MODEL`                                    |
 |:-------------------------|:--------------------------------------------|